inspire-1a03/intersession-2020-kazzatopp-nguyen/docs/index.md

-# Add your page title and name here
+# Add your page title and Kazza Topp-Nguyen
 <!--
 Welcome to your project page for Electronics for the Rest of Us.
 You'll use this page to describe and showcase your work throughout the module.
 A place for each deliverable has been created below for you in this markdown document.